-The compensation committee consists of four non-employee directors: Robert M. Bakish, Elizabeth M. Daley, Michelle Munson and Daniel B. Silvers, each of whom is independent under Nasdaq listing standards.
+The compensation committee consists of four non-employee directors: Robert M. Bakish, Elizabeth M. Daley, Daniel B. Silvers and John P. Wallace, each of whom is independent under Nasdaq listing standards.
 The compensation committee has certain duties and powers as described in its charter adopted by the board of directors.
 A copy of the charter can be accessed from the corporate governance page in the investor relations section of the company's website at www.ir.avid.com.

 The compensation committee has reviewed and discussed with management the disclosures contained in the section of this proxy statement, entitled "Executive Compensation - Compensation Discussion and Analysis."
 Based on this review and discussion, the compensation committee recommended to our board of directors that the section entitled "Executive Compensation - Compensation Discussion and Analysis."
 Based on this review and discussion, the compensation committee recommended to our board of directors that the section entitled "Executive Compensation - Compensation Discussion and Analysis."
-Based on this review and discussion, the Discussion and Analysis" be included in this proxy statement for our annual meeting.
+Based on this review and discussion, the compensation committee recommended to our board of directors that the section entitled "Executive Compensation - Compensation Discussion and Analysis" be included in this proxy statement for our annual meeting.